psibi/psibi.github.io/content/posts/random-freezes.md

 +++
-title	= "Random freezes"
-author	= "Sibi"
-date	= 2026-06-17
-draft	= true
+title	= "The Case of the Frozen Desktop and the Moving Mouse" author	= "Sibi" date	= 2026-06-17

 [taxonomies]
 tags = ["linux", "nixos", "hardware"]